vinodraghu/neo/README.md

 #### It blocks your app because counting to ten billion is a computationally expensive task, even for a computer.
 #### Dart code runs inside its own area of memory called an isolate — also known as memory thread.
 Each isolate has its own memory heap, which ensures that #### no isolate can access any other isolate's state.

-### 3. In the below code, list1 declared withvar, list2 with final and list3 with const.
-### What is the difference between these lists?
+### 3. In the below code, list1 declared withvar, list2 with final and list3 with const.What is the difference between these lists?
 Will the last two lines compile